Dear Private Truck Professional:

 Welcome to the National Private Truck Council, the only trade association in the United States devoted exclusively to the interests of the private corporate trucking fleet industry and its professional practitioners.
 NPTC represents a cross-section of American manufacturers, distributors, retailers, and public service organizations ranging in size from family-owned small businesses and town utility fleets to Fortune 500 global conglomerates.

-NPTC’s Board of Directors is represented by a broad spectrum of American businesses including Aaron’s, ADM, America’s Service Line, Brakebush, CEI Group, Core-Mark International, Custard Insurance Adjusters, Hillyard, Frito-Lay, J.J.
-Keller & Associates, International Truck, T. Marzetti Company, Medline Industries, Merchants Distributors, Oldcastle, Papa John’s, Penske Truck Leasing, Schwan Foods, Universal Forest Products and Wegmans Food Markets.
+NPTC’s Board of Directors is represented by a broad spectrum of American businesses including Aaron’s, ADM, Albertsons, America’s Service Line, Brakebush, Dot Foods, CEI Group, Core-Mark International, Hillyard, Home City Ice, Frito-Lay, IMMI, International Truck, Marzetti Company, Merchants Distributors, Nestlé USA, Oldcastle Building Products, Papa John’s, Penske Truck Leasing, Schwan Foods, Universal Forest Products and Wegmans Food Markets.

 Membership from these and hundreds of other companies is made up of leading middle and upper-middle management professionals.
 They are results-oriented men and women holding demanding positions in the corporate distribution field.
 They look to NPTC as a primary source for new, more efficient ways of adding value and reducing costs, improving service, implementing best practices, and producing better results for their companies.